Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 To send us your finished module for testing and approval, simply submit a pull request and leave a comment if you have additional notes.
 Make sure to delete files related to the base clocking system.
 Specifically make sure:
 - Delete the load.json and tick.json files from minecraft/tags/functions/
-- Delete functions and tags from the gm4 namespace.
-Advancements should be left in there though.
+- Delete functions from the gm4 namespace.
+Advancements and load/tick tags should be left in there though.
 - Make sure that `#$moduleUpdateList` is on the last line containing text of your module's `init.mcfunction`

 ## Updating a module on the repo